IndigoUnited/automaton/automaton_readme.md

         },
         {
             task: 'mkdir',
-            description: 'create the third folder,
+            description: 'create the third folder, ' + 'which was defined ' +
-                          which was defined
-                          by one of the filters',
+                         'by one of the filters',
             options: {
                 dir: '{{dir1}}/{{dir2}}/{{dir3}}'
             }